joaompereira/SPM/README.md

 # Subspace power method

-An implementation of the subspace power method in MATLAB, for decomposing symmetric even-order tensors, as described in
+An implementation of the subspace power method in MATLAB, for decomposing symmetric tensors, as described in

 J. Kileel, J. M. Pereira,
 [**Subspace power method for symmetric tensor